 The Brookehaven goal, as it is with all reputable breeder exhibitors, is for each and every puppy to be a healthy Corgi of top quality.
 Proper breed type, a solid and loving temperament, health, and good structure are all of equal importance.

-The purpose of this page is not to sell puppies.
-However, occasionally there are quality puppies available to approved and loving homes.
+The purpose of this page isn’t to sell puppies.
+However, occasionally there will be quality puppies available to approved and loving homes.
 Brookehaven puppies aren’t born on a regular basis nor on any type of schedule.
 Litters are bred with the goal of obtaining a puppy to keep and to show.
 A breeding is never undertaken with the sole plan of producing puppies to sell.

 Prior to a breeding both the parents of Brookehaven puppies will have OFA and possibly also have PennHip hip clearances in place.
 They will have had their eyes certified clear of hereditary eye defects by a veterinary ophthalmologist.
 Finally, both will have been DNA tested for DM and vWD unless their status is already known based upon their parentage.

 Without exception all pet puppies or adults leave for their new homes either already altered or upon a non breeding spay/neuter contract.
 With the latter, limited registration AKC papers are supplied after receipt of proof of spaying or neutering.
-A four year warranty against disabling hereditary defects is offered.
-A Brookehaven Corgi, either puppy or adult dog, which cannot be retained for any reason must be returned to its breeder.
+A four year warranty against disabling hereditary defects is offered on a Brookehaven bred dog and a Brookehaven Corgi, whether puppy or adult, which cannot be retained for any reason must be returned to its breeder.

 If a breeder simply claims “hips are x-rayed” or “eyes have been checked” know that in actuality those statements tell you nothing at all.
-Unfortunately all breeders are not created equal and some will lie, either blatantly or by the simple omission of all facts, in an effort to sell their puppies.
+Unfortunately all breeders aren’t created equal and some will lie, either blatantly or by the simple omission of all facts, in an effort to sell their puppies.
 All puppies are cute but not all puppies will have the same chance to be healthy and long lived family members.
-Walk away from a litter if the appropriate health clearances on both parents aren't in place.
+Walk away from a litter if the appropriate health clearances are not in place.

-After inquiring about a Brookehaven puppy you'll be asked to fill out a questionnaire that will be supplied by email.
-This isn’t done in an effort to pry into your personal life but rather to better match a home and lifestyle situation with a puppy possessing the desired personality and activity levels.
+You’ll be asked to fill out a questionnaire when inquiring about available puppies.
+This isn’t done to pry into your personal life but rather to match available puppies with the best home and lifestyle situations for their individual personalities and activity levels.

-Brookehaven puppies are never shipped via airlines nor sent by land transport ‘pet delivery’ services to their new families.
+Brookehaven puppies are never shipped via airlines or sent by land transport ‘pet delivery’ services to their new families.